ÀÏ˾»úÎçÒ¹¸£Àû

 Before reading this note, it is recommended that you read the Remittance basis ― overview guidance note to familiarise yourself with the wider remittance basis regime.

-Most individuals who choose to use the remittance basis have to make a claim under ITA 2007, s 809B.
+Most individuals who chose to use the remittance basis for tax years prior to 6 April 2025 had to make a claim under ITA 2007, s 809B.
 See the Remittance basis ― formal claim guidance note.

-However, in three cases, the remittance basis is given automatically.
-These are where, in relation to a given tax year, the individual meets any of the following tests:
+However, in three cases, the remittance basis was given automatically.
+These were where, in relation to a given tax year prior to 6 April 2025, the individual met any of the following tests:

 1. •

-they have unremitted foreign income and gains totalling less than £2,000
+they had unremitted foreign income and gains totalling less than £2,000

 2. •